 - Something to Squeak: I don’t know if all German Shepherds love their squeaky toys as much as my two have loved theirs, but squeaking toys bring my dog a lot of joy!

 That cute little bandana hobo pack that Lisa brought her gifts in served a dual purpose: it acted both as gift wrap/packaging but the stick has also become Gus’ favorite chew toy!
 You won’t be surprised to learn that like any human toddler, he was most enchanted by the “box” his present came in!
 That stick has survived, and is still his favorite teething toy.

 As a responsible dog owner, you’ll also need to choose “Something to Eat” for your puppy, so that he/she can survive, and thrive, throughout his puppyhood, and on into his/her adult life.
+An important thing to keep in mind also is that your pup can also get stressed out and anxious.
+It’s always safe to keep some natural calming treats like those from KarmaPets to help reduce their stress levels.
 When we took Gus to the vet, to get his puppy shots, the vet mentioned that because Gus is a German Shepherd, she wanted us to feed him a variety of puppy food made specifically for large breeds.
 At that point, we’d already purchased his first bag of puppy food, which wasn’t specifically for large breeds, so our vet suggested we transition him over to a new variety by mixing the one we already had purchased with a new variety for large breeds, (in a ratio of half to half), to allow his system to adjust to the new variety.